DiamantTh/phpinfo-modern/README.md

 1. Serve the directory with PHP, e.g. `php -S localhost:8000`.
 2. Visit `http://localhost:8000/index.php` to inspect your environment.

+### Transparency
+This interface was prototyped with assistance from AI tooling (OpenAI ChatGPT/Codex).
+All generated code and copy was reviewed and adapted before inclusion.

 ---

 ## Überblick (Deutsch)